configcat/terraform-provider-configcat/docs/data-sources/settings.md

 # configcat_settings Resource

-Use this data source to access information about an existing Feature Flag/Setting.
+Use this data source to access information about existing Feature Flags/Settings.

 ## Example Usage